jamesbeamie/store-manager-api/README.md

 ## Prerequisites
 - You need to install Flask, a Server-side framework. _pip install Flask_
-- PyTest, a python testing framework, _pip iknstall PyTest_
+- PyTest, a python testing framework, _pip install PyTest_
 ## Running the tests
 - On your loocal branch, navigate to the root folder and run _pytest -v_ for tests.
 - To run tests with coverage, run _--cov=app/v1/_ to cover everything in v1 folder